checkpoint-restore/criu/README.md

 True [live migration](https://criu.org/Live_migration) using CRIU is possible, but doing all the steps by hands might be complicated.
 The [phaul sub-project](https://criu.org/P.Haul) provides a Go library that encapsulates most of the complexity.
+This library and the Go bindings for CRIU are stored in the [go-criu](https://github.com/checkpoint-restore/go-criu) repository.

 ### Parasite code injection